 Where should I set the efficiency dial? - As you can visualize from the curves below, the lower the setting, the flatter the curve, the less electric resistance is added to the heat pump compressor warm air.
 Therefore, the efficiency knob setting is based upon comfort and efficiency.
 The lower the setting the higher the overall operating annual efficiency, the higher the setting the warmer the air at the register.

-Heat loss curve - within the "brain" of the WarmFlo controller is a relationship of supply temperature (ST) to outdoor temperature (OT) measurement.
+07/31/2007 15 EI708 Heat loss curve - within the "brain" of the WarmFlo controller is a relationship of supply temperature (ST) to outdoor temperature (OT) measurement.
 As it gets colder outside, the higher the supply temperature in order to properly overcome the heat loss within the structure.
 This is the diagonal line between 67° outdoor and maximum Btuh (heat loss) at the coldest outdoor temperature.
 The slope of this line or the exact warm air position at the coldest temperature is established by the "efficiency" adjustment knob or dial.

 Temperature (Efficiency Dial) - the red center screwdriver adjustment dial has a selection of A through G. These A through G selections represent a supply temperature point at 0° outdoor.
 The closer the user or installer selection is to A, the flatter the heat loss curve or the higher the operating efficiency.
 The closer a selected setting is to G, the steeper the heat loss curve or the lower overall heat pump system efficiency.
-If dial is turned to "full electric" the WF II will automatically go to "DTFLAT".
+If dial is turned to "full electric" the WF II will automatically put all stages of electric to full capacity.